PTES vs. OWASP: Penetration Testing Frameworks

 Tools and Resources:

-• OWASP Testing Guide: Frequently guests on particular web application testing technologies, like OWASP ZAP and Burp Suite.
+• OWASP Testing Guide: Frequently asked questions on particular web application testing technologies, like OWASP ZAP and Burp Suite.

 • PTES: Provides a more general approach without specific tooltips.
 It allows the tester to choose the tool according to the scope of the test.